How to fix CRS mismatches in geopandas

 plots_utm = plots.to_crs("EPSG:32610")

-plots_aligned = plots_utm.to_crs("EPSG:3005")
+plots_albers = plots_utm.to_crs("EPSG:3005")

 Critical Constraint: Never chain .set_crs() and .to_crs() on the same object without verifying the initial state.
 Double-transforming coordinates displaces geometries by hundreds of meters and irreversibly corrupts spatial topology.
+The correct pattern is: set_crs() to label untagged data, then to_crs() to move it to the target projection.

 3. Validate Alignment and Troubleshoot Edge Cases